Chelsea-Marie/computer-science/Develop/gist-template.md

 ### Grouping and Capturing

-Grouping lets a sequence be organized and then stored in a variable to use later.
-The sequence is broken into smaller groups and can then be taken out when matched.
-Capturing lets the rest of the sequence be put back together in different ways.
+Grouping lets a pattern be organized and then stored in a variable to use later.
+The pattern is broken into smaller groups and can then be taken out when matched.
+Capturing lets the rest of the pattern be put back together in different ways.

 (\d+)\s+(\w+)